movq/openbsd/notes/mwx-rate-improvements.md

 This work is important for diagnosis, although firmware-offloaded rate control may not require host feedback to operate.

+### Stage 2a: Fix TX backpressure and ownership

+TX resource handling should be corrected before enabling HT or aggregation.
+Higher PHY rates and A-MPDU will increase the rate at which the host submits packets and make the existing failure paths easier to trigger.

+There are two finite resources on the normal data path:

+- The pool contains `MWX_TXWI_MAX`, currently 512, TXWI entries.
+- The data DMA ring contains 256 descriptors, with one descriptor used for each submitted TXWI.

+`mwx_start()` does not check either resource before removing a packet from `if_snd` or the management queue.
+It has a placeholder for setting `if_snd` active, but never calls `ifq_set_oactive()`.
+It therefore continues dequeueing after the ring or TXWI pool has become full.

+The resulting error handling does not have a consistent packet-ownership
+contract:

+1. `mwx_tx()` removes a TXWI from `mt_freelist` and marks it busy.
+2. If `mwx_txwi_enqueue()` cannot load the packet DMA map, `mwx_tx()` returns without calling `mwx_txwi_put()`.
+The TXWI remains busy and is permanently removed from the free list.
+3. If the packet map succeeds but `mwx_dma_txwi_enqueue()` finds the data ring full, the TXWI already owns the mbuf and a loaded DMA map.
+The TXWI was never submitted to hardware, so no TX-free notification will arrive to release it.
+4. The ring-full branch calls `bus_dmamap_unload()` on the DMA map belonging to the current queue slot even though that map was not loaded for this TXWI submission.
+The loaded map which actually needs unwinding belongs to the TXWI.
+5. `mwx_start()` releases the node reference and increments `if_oerrors` when `mwx_tx()` fails, but it neither frees nor requeues the mbuf.
+Repeated failures can therefore leak both packets and TXWI entries while the start loop continues to dequeue traffic.

+There is also an ownership problem on the successful path.
+Net80211 returns a referenced `ieee80211_node` with an encapsulated data frame, and management frames carry their referenced node in `m_pkthdr.ph_cookie`.
+Unlike drivers such as `iwx`, `mwx` does not retain that pointer in its per-packet TX state and does not release it when `mwx_mac_tx_free()` completes the packet.

+Resource exhaustion should be handled before dequeueing a packet.
+A suitable design is:

+- Track the number of available TXWI entries and data-ring descriptors.
+- Stop dequeueing and call `ifq_set_oactive()` when either resource reaches a high-water threshold.
+- Reserve both resources before committing packet ownership to the TX path.
+- Once `mwx_tx()` accepts a packet, make the TXWI the unambiguous owner of the mbuf, DMA map, and node reference until completion or reset.
+- Unwind partial setup in reverse order on every error: unload the packet map if loaded, detach or free the mbuf according to the caller contract, release the node reference, clear the descriptor, and return the TXWI to the free list.
+- When TX completion returns enough resources, clear `oactive` and invoke `if_start` to resume both management and data traffic.
+A low-water threshold should be used to avoid repeatedly stopping and restarting for one descriptor.
+- During stop or reset, drain every busy TXWI and release the same resources as the normal completion path.

+An ordinary full-ring condition should not be treated as an output error.
+It is expected flow control.
+Since a data packet has already been transformed from Ethernet to 802.11 after `ieee80211_encap()`, avoiding dequeue until resources are available is simpler and safer than attempting to put an encapsulated packet back on `if_snd`.

+The initial upload test also showed why queue behavior needs to be measured separately from PHY rate. `iperf3` queued 27.1 MBytes in approximately 10 seconds at a reported sender rate of 22.7 Mbit/s, while the receiver took 20.23 seconds and reported 11.3 Mbit/s.
+This does not prove that the driver queue caused the entire delay, since TCP socket buffers can also absorb a short test, but it demonstrates that sender throughput cannot be used as the delivered throughput while a large queue is still draining.

 ### Stage 3: Enable HT and VHT coherently

 Only after the legacy station update works reliably: